Skating-Fool/COP2671-18014519/Final Project/README.md

 Left clicking on a maker consumes some metal (20) and in exchange spawns a Machine/Weapon depending on the type of Maker, the type of Maker is shown in text on top of it, Example: ("Make Power Multiplier", "Make Turret").

 ### Enemies
-Enemies can vary in speed and/or health, they follow a pre set track, they damage any thing too close to them so watch out as damage can only be undone by restarting (Note: currently Machine/Weapon placement is only at fixed locations so this only applies to the Reactor at the end of the track).
+Enemies can vary in speed and/or health, they follow a pre set track and they like to attack any reactors they can get their "hands" on.

 ### Power Multiplier
 The Power Multiplier multiplies the output of the reactor my a fixed amount.